Computed Tomography (CT) Colonoscopy

 What are the benefits of CT colonoscopy?

-CT scanning is accurate and there is no pain .
-Unlike other imaging methods, CT scanning offers detailed views of many types of tissue, including the lungs, bones, soft tissues and blood vessels.
+Unlike other investigations, CT scanning offers detailed views of many types of tissue, including the bones, soft tissues and blood vessels.
+This allows us to sometimes pick up important abnormalities elsewhere, so they can be treated before they make you unwell.

-How should I prepare for the CT colonoscopy?
+How do I prepare for the CT colonoscopy?

 What happens during a colonoscopy?